-I’ve provided scale diagrams for each below.
-For the sake of consistency I’ve listed all scales in the key of G but all patterns used are movable and the tonic of the scale is always the first note listed.
+I’ve provided scale diagrams for each below, along with TAB.
+For the sake of consistency, I’ve listed all scales in the key of G but all patterns used are movable as the tonic of the scale is always the first note shown.

 The Major Scale

-If you recall the section on ‘Step Patterns’ this should begin to make sense, and you may also recognize the major scale as diatonic.
-Remember, regardless of where you shift the pattern the intervals remain the same.
+If you recall the section on ‘step patterns’ this should begin to make sense, and you may also recognize the major scale as diatonic.
+Remember, regardless of where you shift the pattern the intervals between notes remain the same.

 The Natural Minor Scale

 The natural minor scale is often referred to as simply the ‘minor scale’ or ‘aeolian mode‘ (we’ll cover modes in a future article).
-Understanding the minor scale will allow will help you build other minor scale including the harmonic minor scale and the melodic minor scale which only differ slightly.
+Understanding the minor scale will allow will help you to build other minor scales including the harmonic minor scale and the melodic minor scale which only differ slightly.

-The minor scale also contains 7 notes (Heptatonic) but differs in the fact that the 3rd, 6th and 7th steps are flattened by one semitone or fret on the guitar.
+The minor scale also contains 7 notes (heptatonic) but differs in the fact that the 3rd, 6th, and 7th steps are flattened by one semitone or fret.

 The Major Pentatonic Scale

-Unlike the major and minor scales which contain 7 notes, Pentatonic scales utilise 5 notes per scale.
-We already know ‘tonic ‘ refers to the key note of the scale (tone).
-Penta in Greek means 5, hence Pentatonic refers to a ‘5 note scale’.
+Unlike the major and minor scales which contain 7 notes, Pentatonics use 5 notes.
+We already know ‘tonic ‘ refers to the key note.
+Penta in Greek means 5, hence Penta + tonic refers to a ‘5 note scale’.

 Penta (5) + Tonic (note) = 5 note scale

-Removing the two notes (4th and 7th) removes the half steps and as a result more dissonant (disharmonious) intervals of the major scale.
-As a result the major pentatonic scale is considered more versatile.
+Removing the two notes (4th and 7th) removes the half steps and as a result more dissonant (disharmonious) intervals.

 The Minor Pentatonic Scale

-Just as the major pentatonic scale contains 5 notes from the major scale, the minor pentatonic scale contains 5 notes from the minor scale, leaving out the 2nd and 6th notes respectively.
+Just as the major pentatonic contains 5 notes from the major scale, the minor pentatonic contains 5 notes from the minor scale, leaving out the 2nd and 6th notes respectively.
 The minor pentatonic can be heard throughout rock and blues and for most guitarists is the most common scale they will use.